Fat Transfer vs. Breast Implants

 About The Author

 As a board-certified plastic surgeon, Dr. Michelle Sieffert specializes in helping patients choose the best surgical route forward based on their specific anatomy and cosmetic goals.
-She has performed hundreds of successful breast augmentation surgeries throughout her tenure using both the fat transfer method and breast implants.
+She has performed hundreds of successful breast augmentation surgeries throughout her tenure, with an emphasis on creating natural-looking results with the safest breast implants available.

 Related Articles